This how-to serves as a checklist for implementing security for your on-premises installation.

-If your app runs in the Mendix Cloud and uses Mendix version 3.3.3, 4.3.0 or newer it will automatically comply with this checklist once it is deployed.
+- If your app runs in the Mendix Cloud and uses Mendix version 3.3.3, 4.3.0, or higher, it will automatically comply with this checklist once it is deployed

 For every Mendix application you run on a server, use a separate unprivileged operating system user account.
 Never run an application using Administrator or root permissions.
 Under Windows, only the Windows Service Console itself has to run under a privileged account.
 Never configure this account as service user account for the applications.

 4 Configuring File System Access

 Make sure the separate unprivileged user account is the only user that has read and/or write permissions on the data (files, database, etc.) and the model directory in your project location.
 User accounts used for different Mendix applications should never be able to read each other’s files or configuration.
 An exception to this is the public content in the web directory of the project, which does not need to be protected, so it can be read and directly served by a separate web server.

 5 Using a HTTP Reverse Proxy with SSL Support